Divan009/Structuring-ML-Projects/README.md

 But in the modern machine learning era, where we now work with much larger data set sizes(>1M).
 So let's say you have a million training examples, it might be quite reasonable to set up your data so that you have 98% in the training set, 1% dev, and 1% test.
 So, a 1% of that, is 10,000 examples, which might be enough for a dev set or for a test set.

+## Why do we compare ML performance to Human level Performance?

+In the last few years, a lot more machine learning teams have been talking about comparing the machine learning systems to human level performance.
+Why is this?
+I think there are two main reasons.
+First is that because of advances in deep learning, machine learning algorithms are suddenly working much better and so it has become much more feasible in a lot of application areas for machine learning algorithms to actually become competitive with human-level performance.
+Second, it turns out that the workflow of designing and building a machine learning system, the workflow is much more efficient when you're trying to do something that humans can also do.

+[pic 1]

+So the x-axis is time, this could be many months or even many years over which some team or some research community is working on a problem. **Progress**(purple line) tends to be relatively rapid as you approach human level performance(blue line).
+But then after a while, the algorithm surpasses human-level performance and then progress and accuracy actually slows down.
+And, the hope is that it achieves some theoretical optimum level of performance.

+You keep training the algorithm, maybe bigger and bigger models on more and more data, the performance approaches but never surpasses some theoretical limit, which is called the **Bayes optimal error**.
+So Bayes optimal error, think of this as the _best possible error_.

+For example, some images are so blurry, that it is just impossible for anyone or anything to tell whether or not there's a cat in that picture.
+So, the perfect level of accuracy may not be 100%.
+And Bayes optimal error, or Bayesian optimal error, or sometimes Bayes error for short, is the very best theoretical function for mapping from x to y